hashicorp/terraform-provider-nomad/website/docs/index.html.markdown

 - `key_pem` `(string: "")` - PEM-encoded private key.
 This is required if
   `cert_file` or `cert_pem` is specified.

+- `headers` - (Optional) A configuration block, described below, that provides headers to be sent along with all requests to Nomad.
+This block can be specified multiple times.

 - `vault_token` `(string: "")` - A Vault token used when [submitting the job](https://www.nomadproject.io/docs/job-specification/job#vault_token).
   This can also be specified as the `VAULT_TOKEN` environment variable or using a Vault token helper (see [Vault's documentation](https://www.vaultproject.io/docs/commands/token-helper.html)